dougeby/IntuneDocs/InTuneDocs/DeployUse/get-ready-to-configure-mobile-app-management-policies-with-microsoft-intune.md

 ## Prerequisites

--   A Microsoft Intune subscription.
+-   **A Microsoft Intune subscription**.
 Users need [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] licenses to get apps that have MAM policies.
 You   already have an [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] subscription if you are currently using [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] to manage your devices.
 You also have an [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] subscription if you have purchased an Enterprise Mobility Suite (EMS) license.
 If you are trying [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] to check out the MAM capabilities, you can get a trial account on the [Microsoft Intune page](http://www.microsoft.com/en-us/server-cloud/products/microsoft-intune/).

     To verify if you have an [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] subscription, in the Office portal, go to the **Billing** page.
 If you have a subscription, you should see [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] as **Active** in the subscriptions.

--   An Office 365 subscription, which is required for the following:
+-   **An Office 365 subscription**, which is required for the following:

   - To apply MAM policies to apps with multiple-identity support.

   - To create SharePoint Online and Exchange Online work accounts.
 Exchange on-premises and SharePoint on-premises are not supported.

--   Skype for Business Online setup for modern authentication.
+-   **Skype for Business Online setup for modern authentication**.
 For more information, see [Enable modern authentication](http://social.technet.microsoft.com/wiki/contents/articles/34339.skype-for-business-online-enable-your-tenant-for-modern-authentication.aspx).

 - Azure Active Directory (Azure AD) to create users.
 Azure AD authenticates users when they open the app and enter their work credentials.